-We received a report from Mitsubishi UFJ Financial Group Inc. and its joint shareholders via the Report on Large-Volume Shareholders (revised report) submitted to the Kanto Local Finance Bureau on May 20, 2019 indicating the following number of shares held as of May 13, 2019.
-However, as we were unable to confirm the actual number of shares held as of the end of the fiscal year, this is not included in the above status of major shareholders.
+We received a report from Mitsubishi UFJ Financial Group, Inc. and its joint shareholders via the Report on Large-Volume Shareholders (revised report) submitted to the Kanto Local Finance Bureau on October 4, 2021 indicating the following number of shares held as of September 27, 2021.
+However, we were unable to confirm the actual number of shares held as of the end of the second quarter of the Fiscal Year Ending March 31, 2021, and thus prepared the status of major shareholders above on the basis of the shareholder registry.